ruiliang-gao/Blender2SOFA/README.md

 [Installation intstructions with pictures](https://bitbucket.org/surflab/blender2sofa/wiki/Install)

+### Tetrahedral Meshes
+Blender2SOFA does not create tetrahedral meshes any more.
+You have to create tetrahedral models using [QTetraMesher](http://qtm.dennis2society.de/) and import them into your scene using _Import MSH_ operator provided.

 ## Usage
 To export to a Sofa readable .SCN file, go to _File -> Export -> Export To Sofa_, and then in the save dialog specify the name of your .SCN file